 Benjamin Bratton makes the argument of impetus of accidental megastructures and how they could potentially be related to Utopian concepts in a close-loop system.
 Using historical analyses of megastructures and their present embodiment, Bratton solidifies his argument to very fine details and evidential claims.
-He concludes the lecture with a reading of a particular story from his book Dispute Plan to Prevent Future Luxury.
+He concludes the lecture with a reading of a particular story from his book Dispute Plan to Prevent Future Luxury Constitution.

 Video Archive | Urban design (112)